mellemahp/python_app_template/README.md

 I also chose to use uwsgi.
 Why?
 Well, it's simple, highly configurable, production capable, and a fairly fast relative to some of the other options like cherrypy (probably because uwsgi is not pure python).
 It's no Bjoern, but I'd rather have something that I can easily configure for a production environment than pure speed.
 I would probably throw this all behind an Nginx proxy if I were to deploy it on a server (*I may add a docker-compose file to demonstrate that*)

 I really prefer having toml to define my routes.
-This is just a personal preference and it does not conform to any apu spec standard.
+This is just a personal preference and it does not conform to any api spec standard like OpenApi.

 Each repo also comes with a simply python command line tool for building, testing, etc.